Joan Semmel: Work

 About major themes in her work, Semmel states, "While my work developed through series, the connecting thread across decades is a single perspective: being inside the experience of femaleness and taking possession of it culturally."
 Though Semmel has created many different series throughout her career, the majority of her oeuvre features themes of sexuality, the body, intimacy and self-exploration both physically and psychologically.

 First Erotic Series (1970–71)

 The First Erotic Series depicts heterosexual couples having sex.
 The subject matter is explicitly erotic, but the compositions give a nod to abstraction with expressive, unnatural colors and a strong emphasis on individual forms.
-These large scale depictions of sexual activities reclaimed gaze of the female nude, which heralded an unprecedented approach to painting and representation in the 1970s.
+These large scale depictions of sexual activities reclaimed the gaze of the female nude, which heralded an unprecedented approach to painting and representation in the 1970s.

 Second Erotic Series (1972–73)

 Referred to by Semmel as "fuck paintings," the Second Erotic Series paintings are sharp and realistic but retain the intense, unnatural colors of the First Erotic Series.
 The paintings are based on photographs of a man and woman having sex, which Semmel took over several sessions with the couple's consent.
 When no commercial gallery in New York would show the series, Semmel rented space in SoHo and exhibited the work herself, attracting attention from critics.
 Semmel refused requests by Penthouse and Playboy to publish work from the series.
 Erotic Yellow (1973) was used without her permission in the “Hot Erotic Art” issue of Screw magazine (May 1974).